Rubenmp/kubernetes-example/README.md

 - Kubernetes secrets to store passwords as safe environment variables inside the containers.
 - File 'configure_server.sh' contains a basic script to configure the server.

-In the Kubernetes files, there are patterns like '<<ENVIRONMENT>>' that will change dynamically depending on the desired environment to deploy.
-It is done like this because my religion does not allow me to use Helm for this kind of thing (I might change my opinion in the future).
+In the Kubernetes files, there are patterns like '\<\<ENVIRONMENT\>\>' that will change dynamically depending on the desired environment to deploy.
+It is done like this because my religion does not allow me to use Helm (I might change my opinion in the future).

 I strongly recommend these videos to learn Kubernetes:
 - https://www.youtube.com/watch?v=aPzpsfQtlKY&t=9s&ab_channel=TechnoTownTechie